 Q. How much does it cost to spray paint a kitchen cabinet?

-It costs between $385 and $1,118 to paint kitchen cabinets, according to industry data, with the majority of that cost coming from labor.
+It costs between $394 and $1,254 to paint kitchen cabinets, with most of that cost coming from labor.
 The cost of supplies ranges between $200 and $600.

-Q. What size of tip should I use to spray paint cabinets?
+Q. What size tip should I use to spray paint cabinets?